 What's happening now?

-Construction work to build the Airport West precinct upgrade at Marsh Street, Arncliffe started in early 2016 and is due for completion mid 2017.
+Construction work to build the Airport West precinct upgrade at Marsh Street, Arncliffe started in early 2016 and is due for completion late 2017.

 Major construction on the Airport East precinct road upgrades began in early 2017.
 The project is expected to be completed in late 2018.